Fat Protein Efficient Diet: Lose Weight by Eating Well

 What is my metabolism type?

-Metabolism type A is the most common type of metabolism where people tend to put on weight in their stomachs, hips, and thighs.
-People with this metabolic type should avoid refined carbohydrates such as white bread, white rice, sweets, cakes, and biscuits.
-They should also limit their intake of fruit.
-Instead, they should eat whole-grain bread, brown rice, pasta, and plenty of protein and vegetables.
+Metabolism type A is common.
+It makes people gain weight mainly in their stomachs, hips, and thighs.
+If you’re this type, avoid white bread, white rice, sweets, cakes, and biscuits.
+You should also eat less fruit.
+Eat whole-grain bread, brown rice, pasta, high-fat proteins, and lots of vegetables instead.

 Metabolic diet meal plans